Aim of this information

 The DBS originally published a factsheet which didn’t make it clear which offences are regarded as ‘automatic barring offences’, and which offences are regarded as ‘automatic inclusion offences’.
-Unlock brought this to the intention of the DBS, and they updated their factsheets as a result.
-These are available here.
+Unlock brought this to the attention of the DBS, and they updated their relevant offences referral guide as a result.

-A person who accepts a caution or receives a conviction for a ‘relevant offence’ will (subject to consideration of representations where permitted) be automatically barred from working in regulated activity with children and/or vulnerable adults.
+A person who accepts a caution or receives a conviction for a ‘relevant offence’ which is an automatic barring offence will be automatically barred from working in regulated activity with children and/or vulnerable adults.
 The DBS considers cases for barring based on:

 - Offences (convictions and cautions)

 - Referral information – evidence of inappropriate behaviour likely to harm children or adults